- Price: $3,295 for a queen before discounts

 According to our survey, 76.6% of respondents (age 54 and above) with lower back pain shop for a new mattress to replace a worn and old bed, achieve pain relief from targeted support, or improve overall comfort.
 If you can relate, the Nolah Evolution 15″ is a great choice.

-We tested the luxury firm version, which errs slightly firmer than medium at seven out of 10 on the firmness scale.
+We tested the luxury firm version, which is slightly firmer than medium at seven out of 10 on the firmness scale.
 But you can choose the softer (plush) or firmer options instead.
 The company also offers a Comfort+ version for higher-weight sleepers.

-While a new mattress could help you feel more comfortable and sleep better throughout the night, it’s only a piece of the puzzle.
+While a new mattress could help you feel more comfortable and sleep better throughout the night, it’s only one piece of the puzzle.
 Those with spinal stenosis and lower back pain benefit most from discussing symptoms with their doctors or physical therapists to develop a comprehensive treatment plan.

 “When we put this mattress’s support to the test in each sleeping position, we could tell it did a good job.
 Our hips and shoulders gently sunk into the top layer, but it pushed back into our curves to provide contouring support,” said our average weight tester (130–250 pounds).
 “I also felt no pressure buildup in any position.”